RadExponent5431/RadExponent5431/README.md

-- 👋 Hi, I’m @RadExponent5431
+# Hi, I’m @RadExponent5431 (he/ him)
-- 👀 I’m interested in programming and the people in the Open Source Community!
+interested in programming and the people in the Open Source Community!
-- 🌱 I’m currently learning how to write good code.
-- 💞️ I’m looking to collaborate with anyone who wants to cooperate!
+I’m currently learning how to write good code and looking forward to collaborate with anyone who wants to cooperate!
-- 📫 You can reach me via Discord (RadExponent5431) or via Mail rad.exponent5431@gmail.com
+You can reach me via Discord (RadExponent5431) or via Mail rad.exponent5431@gmail.com
-- 😄 Pronouns: he/ him
-- ⚡ Fun fact: ...